Skip to main content

 The Master’s Program

-To address such inequities, Smith College, one of the largest undergraduate women's colleges in the country, decided in 1985 to focus its master's program in exercise and sport studies on training intercollegiate coaches of women's teams.
-This was in keeping with the college's mission to provide women with educational opportunities that lay the foundation for them to excel and take leadership roles in any occupation, particularly those in which they have been underrepresented.
+To address such inequities, Smith College, one of the largest undergraduate historically women’s colleges in the country, decided in 1985 to focus its master’s program in exercise and sport studies on training intercollegiate coaches of women’s teams.
+This was in keeping with the college’s mission to provide women with educational opportunities that lay the foundation for them to excel and take leadership roles in any occupation, particularly those in which they have been underrepresented.

 Since Smith has 11 intercollegiate teams, the program’s primary goal is to place candidates as assistant coaches at the college.
 With Smith’s membership in the Five College Consortium and its location in the Pioneer Valley, some graduate candidates may be placed at nearby institutions to gain professional experience and be exposed to a diverse group of coaches who use a variety of approaches toward their sports.